A student’s eligibility to graduate from this major is determined by the following

 This articulation agreement provides the following exceptions:

-- Under this agreement, EMU will waive the 60-hour rule with at least 30 hours in EMU courses, 15 hours of which must be in program requirements at the 300-level or above.
+- Under this agreement, EMU will waive the 60-hour rule and require that a minimum of 30 credit hours must be completed in EMU courses, with at least 15 hours in the program or (9 hours in the major and 6 hours in the minor), at the 300-level or above.
 Of the last 30 hours completed before graduating, a minimum of 10 credit hours must be in courses offered by EMU.

 Students are required to satisfy all requirements listed below, not waived or modified above